 Specifically when I say that a svg file is bad or broken I am talking about the files that we upload to Design Space and they come in with hundreds of tiny pieces that seem to be scattered all over and not connected to each other.
 While this might be okay for some operating systems, a SVG made in this manner is not what you want for a die cutting machine.

 If you look at your Layers Panel in Cricut Design Space and there are more layers than there are colors in the design, you probably have a bad, or poorly made, svg that you are trying to work with.
 If you want to learn more about layers, I talk about that HERE.

 What causes a bad svg file?

 Sometimes it is because the person who created the svg does not understand how to create a svg for a die cutting machine, and set it up with the proper groupings and break it apart by colored layers.

-First, if you purchased this image, reach out to the seller and let them know that their svg is broken.
+First, if you purchased a bad svg file, reach out to the seller and let them know that their svg is broken.
 They might be able to repair it.
 If they cannot, or will not, I would recommend leaving a review on their site so that others will know the quality of the svg files that they produce.

 Next, you will have to try and repair the image so that it cuts like you expected it to.
 To do this, you will have to get all of the little pieces that should have been connected to be joined together.
 I did this by clicking on each of the touching parts of the same color and then clicking on the weld button to join them into one cut.